Injuries & Moves: Schwarber, Realmuto, Harper making progress

 Expected return: TBD

 Covey had started to play catch but he tweaked a hamstring while rehabbing.
 He is back in Clearwater, Fla., where he is shut down for the time being.
 Covey has not pitched since his final Grapefruit League appearance on March 1.
-(Last updated: May 15)
+He was transferred to the 60-day IL on June 1.
+(Last updated: June 1)

 RHP (Tommy John surgery; No. 1 on Phillies Top 30 Prospects list)